 Using UFS as a platform for grievances or to disrupt the status quo does not hold anyone in good standing, you have to show that you can deal with issues that could arise as a CO, lead by example and prove that you can handle not only the stress but also the support of UFS and ultimately UFS Command.

-Once all above is completed you will need to contact the UFS Chief of Staff to be approved be in the Runabout Program for a 3 month trial before you are Commissioned.
+Once all above is completed you will need to contact the UFS Chief of Administration to be approved be in the Runabout Program for a 3 month trial before you are Commissioned.
 During your 3 month trial, you will hold the title of Acting-CO/XO and remain in your current branch until the trial is over and you officially are Commissioned.
 Email your applications or questions to firstname.lastname@example.org

 So, you want to be a CO, and you finally want to get your hands on that center seat.
 Well in order to do justice to the position, yourself, and most importantly your crew, then there are a few things you need to keep in mind.

 For your Ship of the Line to reach its potential, everyone involved needs to combine their efforts.
 If everyone does their job well, then it increases what you as a group can accomplish.
 You will need to work to ensure this need is recognised by everyone and know that great things can happen if individuals master the fundamentals and work together as one unit.
 Everyone will have their own unique role, some more active than others, but each person's individual role must still be recognised and appreciated.